saltsa/covid-scan/README.md

 # Covid BLE scanner written in Go

-Compile:
+## Compile

 ```sh
 ./build.sh
 ```

-This should compile correctly in macOS and it has been tested on Raspberry Pi 3 Model B+.
-Run as root to have access to bluetooth device.
+This should compile correctly in macOS (with Go 1.15).
+Build outputs two binary files:

-Currently the application writes BLE beacons to `covid.log` and tries to print some stats regarding the number of found devices.
+`covid-linux` and `covid-mac`, the first one meant to be run with Raspberry Pi 3 Model B+.
+Second one should run on macOS (tested with Big Sur and Catalina).
+Root privileges might be needed.